 "We look for those students we believe will thrive at USC.
-Our application process is designed to discover your individual story, so that we might see how you would take advantage of the many opportunities available at USC. … We will review your performance in school, the rigor of your program, writing skills and test scores.
+Our application process is designed to discover your individual story, so that we might see how you would take advantage of the many opportunities available at USC. … We will review your performance in school, the rigor of your program, your writing skills and any test scores you choose to submit.
 We also consider personal qualities, as revealed in community involvement, leadership and achievements."

 In addition to strong numbers (i.e., test scores and grades/GPA), USC wishes to admit applicants with strong "personal qualities."
 These qualities can be illuminated through either academic or non-academic accomplishments, community service/volunteer efforts, or leadership experiences (for example, maybe you're the captain of the track team or you once organized a successful food drive at your school).

-After all, with USC's more than 60,000 applicants each year, you’ll definitely need something to help your application stand out!
+After all, with USC's over 70,000 applicants each year, you'll definitely need something to help your application stand out!